CarolinaYo/employee-sumary/README.md

 ## Description

 This application help user generates an employee summary of their team member in a form of html page.
-Using command-line application that runs with Node.js, guides user through prompts of questions and options, Based on user's input and selected options, team.html dynamically generated.
+Using command-line application that runs with Node.js, guides user through prompts of questions and options.
+Based on user's input and selected options, team.html is dynamically generated.
 User can enter as many team member as desired.

 ## Installation
 ### Steps required: